My restaurant is unprofitable. How do I fix it?

 Payroll Costs Going Up

-- Employer National Insurance Contributions (NICs) will increase from 13.8% to 15%.
+- Employer National Insurance Contributions (NICs) have increase from 13.8% to 15% as of April 2025.
 Plus, the earnings threshold for paying NICs drops to £5,000, meaning you’ll be forking out more for every employee on payroll.

 - On top of this, the National Living Wage is jumping to £12.21 per hour (6.7% increase) for workers 21 and older, with even steeper increases for younger staff and apprentices.